jeffskinnerbox/ubuntu-desktop/README.md

 use the command `vagrant box remove windows10base`.
 ############################# NOT NEEDED #######################################

-## Step 1: Build You Box Using Vagrant
+## Step 1: Build You Box Using Vagrant - DONE
 First step is to create your box destine to become your new base box via Vagrant.
 The Vagrantfile used to create it is in this repository.